hrpsd/openliero/README.md

 # Open Liero

-This is the home repository for Open Liero for the Mac App Store and the Liero Screensaver for Windows projects.
-The projects are developed and published by Sylvain Nowé.
-They are a continuation of the openliero project, originally located at [github.com/gliptic/liero][0] then [github.com/openliero/openliero][0], also known as Liero 1.36.
+This branch is the home repository for the Liero Screensaver for Windows project.
+The project is developed and published by Sylvain Nowé.
+It is a fork from the openliero project, originally located at [github.com/gliptic/liero][0] then [github.com/openliero/openliero][0], also known as Liero 1.36.

 The main ambition is to keep Liero running as faithfully as possible on modern machines, although we are not opposed to making careful changes